 Here, $\mathfrak{L}_{\rm val}$ is the language of valued fields, and by the theory of almost all $\mathbb{Q}_p$ we mean the set of sentences true in all but finitely many $\mathbb{Q}_p$ (alternatively, here and in the following, we could interpret ``almost all'' in the sense of Dirichlet density $1$, see Remark \ref{rem:density}).
 Since also the $\mathfrak{L}_{\rm ring}$-theories of $\mathbb{R}$ and $\mathbb{C}$ are decidable by the work of Tarski \cite{Tarski}, and every number field can be interpreted in $\mathbb{Q}$, this leads to:

 \begin{corollary} Let $K$ be a number field.
-The $\mathfrak{L}_{\rm ring}$-theory of all completions of $K$ and the $\mathfrak{L}_{\rm ring}$-theory of almost all completions of $K$ is decidable.
+The $\mathfrak{L}_{\rm ring}$-theory of all completions of $K$ and the $\mathfrak{L}_{\rm ring}$-theory of almost all completions of $K$ are both decidable.
 In particular, it is decidable whether a given polynomial over $K$ has a zero in all respectively almost all completions of $K$.\footnote{For a sketch see Remark \ref{rem:finite_ext}.} \end{corollary}

 See also \cite{Kostas} for a recent negative result in this direction.